Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

 Casa Cielo and Santa Barbara de Heredia

-Amusements: Aside from a dance hall, an occasional concert in the central park, and some bars in downtown Santa Barbara, you won't find many amusements nearby.
-But within an hour, you'll find many sights to keep you busy between the 5:30 AM sunrises and 5:30 PM sunsets at Casa Cielo.
-Because we're just 10 degrees north of the equator, we get 11.5 to 12.5 hours of daylight year-round to complement our perfect temperatures, also year-round.
-At Casa Cielo, it's "early to bed, early to rise".
-We're in bed by 8:30 PM, give or take an hour.
+Amusements: Aside from an occasional concert in the central park, and some bars in downtown Santa Barbara, you won't find many amusements nearby.
+But nearby, you'll find many sights to keep you busy between the 5:30 AM sunrises and 5:30 PM sunsets.
+We're just 10 degrees north of the equator, so we get 11.5 to 12.5 hours of daylight year-round to complement our pleasant temperatures, also year-round.
+At Casa Cielo, it's "early to bed, early to rise."
+We're often in bed by 9PM, give or take an hour.

 Restaurants and Sodas

 Looking for restaurants - or inexpensive "sodas" - in Santa Barbara?
-You'll find friendly sit-down restaurants, plus a few that serve "fast food".
+You'll find friendly sit-down restaurants, plus a few that serve "fast food."
 Many are closed on holidays; call to confirm hours.

 Sunset at Papagayo, Pacific Coast Santa Barbara Restaurants